OISF/suricata/doc/userguide/rules/integer-keywords.rst

 The index ``all`` will match if there is no value.
 The index ``all1`` will not match if there is no value and behaves like ``all`` if there is at least one value.
+These keywords will wait for transaction completion to run, to be sure to have the final number of elements.

+The index ``nb`` accepts all comparison modes as integer keywords.
+For example ``nb>3`` will match only if more than 3 integers in the array match the value.